truenas/middleware/docs/userguide/freenas_storage.rst

 * **RAIDZ3:** requires at least five disks

-* **log device:** add a dedicated log device (slog)
+* **log device:** requires at least one dedicated device, where an SSD is recommended

-* **cache device:** add a dedicated cache device
+* **cache device:** requires at least one dedicated device, where an SSD is recommended

 If you have more than five disks and are using ZFS, consider the number of disks to use for best performance and scalability.
 An overview of the recommended disk group sizes as well as more information about log and cache devices can be found in the :ref:`ZFS Primer`.

-The "Add Volume" button warns that **creating a volume will destroys any existing data on the selected disk(s)**.
+The "Add Volume" button warns that **existing data will be cleared**.
 In other words, creating a new volume reformats the selected disks.
-If your intent is to not overwrite the data on an existing volume, see if the volume format is supported by the auto-import or import actions.
-If so, perform the supported action instead.
+If your intent is to
+**not** overwrite the data on an existing volume, click the "Cancel" button and refer to :ref:`Import Disk` and :ref:`Import Volume` to see if the existing format is supported.
+If so, perform that supported action instead.
 If the current storage format is not supported, you will need to backup the data to an external media, format the disks, then restore the data to the new volume.

 Depending upon the size and number of disks, the type of controller, and whether or not encryption is selected, creating the volume may take some time.
-Once the volume is created, the screen will refresh and the new volume will be listed under :menuselection:`Storage --> Volumes`.
+Once the volume is created, the screen will refresh and the new volume will be listed in the tree under :menuselection:`Storage --> Volumes`.
+Click the *+* next to the volume name to access its :ref:`Change Permissions`, :ref:`Create Dataset`, and :ref:`Create zvol` options.

 .. _Encryption: